 Picture this: A Halloween feast with natural food coloring.
 That’s right – as in, treats with colors found in nature, not in shocking food coloring.
 Even though we’re used to all sorts of wild colors in our Halloween treats, an all-natural Halloween is not as far-fetched as you’d think.

-Nothing says Halloween like a party filled with creepy, ghoulish, or downright goofy treats.
-But putting together all of those gross-out goodies often requires an appalling amount of food coloring.
-Problem is, artificial food colorings and food dyes aren’t all that great for your kids, and in some cases have even been associated with behavioral problems.
-Of course you can always stick with comfort food classics (cookies, macaroni and cheese) that come in fall colors already.
-But when you want to pull out all the stops for your Halloween bash without using food coloring, you may need to get more creative.
+Of course you can always stick with comfort food classics (macaroni and cheese) that come in fall colors already.
+But when you want to make the most of your Halloween bash using only natural food coloring, you need to get creative.
 For example:

-Green: Use green leafy vegetables for garnish or dips (make a spinach dip in the blender so it comes out a uniformly green color), or use celery sticks for fingers or “boats” for your spooky treats.
-And don’t be afraid to make your green stuff sweet: The BitterSweet blog has a cool recipe for monstrously good cupcakes that have a green frosting made with avocados.
+Use green leafy vegetables for garnish or dips (make a spinach dip in the blender so it comes out a uniformly green color), or use celery sticks for fingers or “boats” for your spooky treats.
+We have a recipe for some green frosting that’ll confuse everyone.
+And don’t forget good old-fashioned guacamole – everyone’s favorite gooey green dip.

 Grapes, blueberries, red cabbage… Plus you can make Purple Cauliflower Coconut Soup… Iced Purple Sweet Potato Cookies… Purple Potato Chips… Or how about some Purple Dragon Shakes (made with purple dragon fruit)?